LearnersGuild/digest/december-08-2017.md

 ##### Tactical Updates

-* We are in the process of updating our governance structure.
+* We have made several updates to our governance structure.
 Several circles have been renamed, some have been dissolved and others have been created.
 Overall, our internal restructuring reflects our efforts to align governance with the updates to the learning and business models.

 ##